dhirpatel133/EasyBytes-RecipeDatabase/README.md

 - First, clone the entire repo in an IDE of your choice in your local computer.
 - Then, open the terminal and navigate to the server/ directory. ```cd server```
 - Download all the neccessary dependencies using the following command: ```npm i```
+- Before running the backend, ensure to have completed the steps to either populate the sample or production database
 - In the terminal, type the following command to startup the backend: ```npm start```
 - The backend service will run on port 5000
-- Once the backend has started, it will spin up a local connection with MySQL which will run on port 3306 and will populate the db with all the sample data.
+- Once the backend has started, it will spin up a local connection with MySQL which will run on port 3306

 Note: You need to have both the frontend and backend running simultaneously

 # Features currently supported by Application
 - R6: Show all recipe posts
+- R7: Create a new recipe
-- R12: View recipes based on custom criteria
+- R8: View recipes based on custom criteria
+- R9: User login and show user profile
+- R10: Update a recipe made by user
+- R11: Delete a recipe made by user
+- Additional feature - R18: User Registration